SharonLeviDevops/DateAndTimeWebApp/README.md

 3. Build and run the python app container.
 Here are the commands:

 ```
-# Build the python image and set the image name to dtapp
 docker build -t dtapp .
-# Run the dtapp image and use port 8080 for the host and expose to port 8080 to the client
 docker run -p 8080:8080 dtapp
 ```
 4. Build and run nginx config file using docker: